LolitaDias/Pandas-Analysis-of-the-fantasy-game-Heroes-of-Pymoli/README.md

 Tasks:

-Your final report should include each of the following:
+Our final report includes each of the following:
 ### Player Count

 1. Total Number of Players